Dragonfruit (Pitaya) (1 Fruit)

 Pair with Protein

-Consume dragonfruit with a source of protein such as Greek yogurt, cottage cheese, or a handful of nuts.
-Protein can help slow down the absorption of sugar into the bloodstream.
+Include a source of protein, such as Greek yogurt, cottage cheese, or a handful of nuts, to slow down digestion and reduce the glucose spike.

 Stay Hydrated